AIDEN-OFFICIAL/DevOps/Docker.md

 - different configurations across different machines
 - suppose think like Docker is a package, and it consists of your applications  nodejs, MongoDB and the whole app with a fixed version
 - docker-compose up: to add an  application into the container (isolated environment, where we can run any number of application versions)
-- We can easily remove any app vversion without causing any issues in one go.
+- We can easily remove any app version without causing any issues in one go.
 - Suppose we have the tension of unknowingly delete any dependencies that we think would be used in one version that we would like to remove, but at the same time we are afraid that it's something that shouldn't be removed.
 In such a situation Docker helps us sort out the dependencies specific to different versions of apps and remove those docker-compose down --rmi all
 - A virtual machine is an abstraction of a machine (physical hardware)